Gear Guide

 TL;DR

-• Mid-size platform: 60" × 72" (Tacoma, Ranger) · Full-size: 60" × 78" (Tundra, F-150, Ram, Silverado)
+• Mid-size platform: 60" × 72" (Tacoma, Ranger, Colorado) · Full-size: 60" × 78" (Tundra, F-150, Ram, Silverado).
+No mattress is included in the base price

 • Sweet spot: 4–5" thick.
-6"+ starts to feel cramped when sitting up
+A 4" build leaves ~30.5" of sitting headroom; 6"+ starts to feel cramped

 Tune M1 Mattress Dimensions

 The M1 has two platform sizes depending on truck bed size.
 The mid-size platform (Tacoma, Ranger, Colorado) is 60" wide × 72" long.
 The full-size platform (Tundra, F-150, Ram 1500, Silverado) is 60" wide × 78" long.
-These are east-west platforms, your head and feet go across the width of the truck.
+These are east-west platforms; your head and feet go across the width of the truck.

 How the platform compares to standard mattress sizes: